simon-katz/lein-nomis-ns-graph/README.md

 As for source paths, the separator for the source paths can be a vertical bar (|).

+## New Features

+The features documented in this section are not yet released.

+They may or may not be in the latest snapshot version.
+(You could check https://clojars.org/lein-nomis-ns-graph for the latest snapshot version.)

 ### Writing a .gv File